GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 As mentioned, our policy pages and best practices have also been revised to share more about how to build a side panel that provides the best experience for your users.

-You can keep up with Chrome extensions news by visiting our [What's new page][whats-new], and if have questions or need help with the Side Panel API you can visit the [Chromium extensions][chromium-groups] Google Group.
+You can keep up with Chrome extension news by visiting our [What's new page][whats-new], and if you have questions or need help with the Side Panel API, you can visit the [Chromium extensions][chromium-groups] Google Group.

 ---